frezik/castellated/README.md

 Gets a plaintext password.
 Returns a promise that returns the encoded password as a `PasswordString` object.

+### static register()

+By convention, we have a static method named `register()` that registers the authenticator with Castellated.
+This is done by calling `Castellated.registerAuthenticator()`.

+That method takes the name of your authenticator (like bcrypt) and a callback.
+The callback takes a string, which would be the argument string that your authenticator encodes into `PasswordString.crypt_args`.
+It should return an instantiated object of your authenticator.

+Example:

+        Castellated.registerAuthenticator( "bcrypt",
+            ( args_str: string): Authenticator => {
+                return new BcryptAuth( args_str );
+            }
+        );

+Since this is convention, you're free to register by some other mechanisim.
+You only need to call `Castellated.registerAuthenticator()` by some means.

 ## Copyright

 Copyright (c) 2020,  Timm Murray